3DBAG/3dbag-docs/docs/en/delivery/webservices.md

                 my_file.write(json.dumps(f) + "\n")
 ```

+Optionally, after you have saved the `.city.jsonl` file you can use [cjio](https://github.com/cityjson/cjio) to convert it to `cityJSON`.

 This is a beta version and currently it is not OGC-compliant, but we aim for compliance in a later release.
 At the moment the only supported CRS is Amersfoort / RD New + NAP height (EPSG:7415).